epinczinger/js-restaurant-page/README.md

 All the content on the website has been added via JavaScript, and a tab system has been implemented using event listeners to allow the user to switch between "Home", "Contact" and "Menu" views.

+## Live Link

+Have a look at the [Live Link](https://raw.githack.com/epinczinger/js-restaurant-page/feature/design/dist/index.html)

 ## Built With

 - JavaScript